-In support of the university's Green Build and Energy Policy and the Building Design Standards, where applicable, project teams shall take advantage of the interoperability of the BIM to drive more sustainable outcomes.
+In support of the university's Sustainable Design and Construction Policy and the Building Design Standards, where applicable, project teams shall take advantage of the interoperability of the BIM to drive more sustainable outcomes.
 Taking advantage of gbXML (and other) file format exchanges and simulation/performance technologies, the model can provide valuable insight from early design to final code compliance applications and commissioning.
-In addition, these models (when available) can be leveraged downstream by Energy Services and Sustainability to benchmark building performance and identify future capital planning opportunities, continuing to reduce energy consumption on campus as defined in the Building Systems/Energy Management Use Case.
+In addition, these models (when available) can be leveraged downstream by the university to benchmark building performance and identify future capital planning opportunities, continuing to reduce energy consumption on campus as defined in the Building Systems/Energy Management Use Case.
 The BIM EP shall define the A/E team's intent to utilize this BIM Use Case along with an outline of file format exchanges, technologies use and deliverable outcomes.